 It soon became apparent that standardisation was essential with respect to sizes, limiting weight capacities ie MGW, strength and Container Safety Convention (CSC) certification enabling their smooth throughput internationally.
 This started in the late 1960's and continues to this day.

 A comprehensive history of containerisation is given at

-This is a general term used to describe Cargo Transport Units (CTU) or simply Freight Units (FU's) that can be handled by conventional container handling equipment.
+The terms Cargo Transport Units (CTU's) and Freight Units (FU's) are general terms used throughout to describe units, not just containers, that can be handled by conventional container handling equipment.

 Inland container terminal on the Rhine

 For enquiries sales and repeat orders

 UK 01384 636421 Intl.
 441384 636421

 The first major ISO publication was R668, this covered:- Terminology, Dimensions and Ratings followed by ISO R1161 for corner castings that specified their dimensions, aperture profiles and material specification for weldability and impact resistance.